userfrosting/learn/pages/10.templating-with-twig/02.sprinkle-templates/docs.md

                     {{ assets.js() | raw }}
                 {% endblock %}

-                {# Override this block in a child layout template or page template to specify or override scripts for groups of similar pages. #}
+                {# Override this block in a child abstract template or page template to specify or override scripts for groups of similar pages. #}
                 {% block scripts_page_group %}
                 {% endblock %}

-                {# Override this block in a child layout template or page template to specify or override page-level scripts. #}
+                {# Override this block in a child abstract template or page template to specify or override page-level scripts. #}
                 {% block scripts_page %}
                 {% endblock %}